August 10, 2025

 8. Evernote - The Classic Note Taker

-The original digital notebook that's been around forever.
+Evernote is the original digital notebook and note-taking app that's been around for over a decade.
 Evernote was great 10 years ago.
 The web clipper is still solid, and search works well.
 But it feels dated compared to modern alternatives.
 It's built for individual note-taking, not team collaboration or visual creativity.

 Pros: